 “Monsieur told me … that the baby girl, which she [the Queen] had given birth to, resembled a small Moor that Monsieur de Beaufort had brought, who was very pretty, the one who was always with the queen; that when it was remarked that her baby resembled [the Moor], he was removed; that the little girl was horrible; that she would not live; that I must take care not to say so to the queen, nor that [the baby] would die.”

-Fact is, the Queen gave birth to a girl in 1664 and one month premarturely, this child was apparently hairy, deformed and of a darker tone of skin.
-The Queen herself was Spanish, which might explain the darker tone of skin, but it also could have been caused by lack of oxygen during the birth and the dark tone of skin might have been more a blue or violet instead of a black.
-The girls birth and death were witnessed by many, which makes it unlikely to have been secretly brought away to be raised somewhere else.
-There are mentions of the child having been very ugly and along with the supposed dark tone of skin, a link to a African dwarf, who most likely did not have what was considered handsome proportions, could be easily made.
+Fact is, the Queen gave birth to a girl in 1664 and that one month prematurely, this child was apparently hairy, deformed and of a darker tone of skin.
+The Queen herself was Spanish, which might explain the darker tone of skin, but it also could have been caused by lack of oxygen during the birth.
+The dark tone of skin might have been more a blue or violet instead of a black.
+The girl’s birth and death were witnessed by many, which makes it unlikely she has been secretly brought away to be raised somewhere else.
+There are mentions of the child being very ugly, along with the supposed dark tone of skin, it could link to the African dwarf, who most likely did not have what was considered handsome proportions.

-Whichever story is true, we only speculate.
-It is just as likely that our black nun made that story up herself and had it spread slowly.
+Whichever story is true, we can only speculate about it.
+It is just as likely that our black nun made the story up and it spread slowly.
 A black nun was rather unusual at the time and she might have used this fact to gain more importance.
-It might have reached the ears of the courtiers, who were always eager for the latest gossip, and spread to the point of it being put onto parchment by Saint-Simon, who was quite the gossiper himself.
+It could have reached the ears of the courtiers, who were always eager for the latest gossip, and spread to the point of it being put onto parchment by Saint-Simon, who was quite the gossiper himself.